Disco Letters That Will Make Your Room Dazzle

-I made a disco ball Mirror over the summer for my daughter, Emma’s apartment at college.
-I had leftover styrofoam and tiled mirrors and decided that disco letters would be a fun project.
+I made a disco ball Mirror over the summer for my daughter, Emmaโs, college apartment.
+I had leftover styrofoam and tiled mirrors, and decided that disco letters would be a fun project.
 This added to the disco ball decor trend.
-So I got started on a mirrored letter in E for Emma.
+So, I got started on a mirrored letter in E for Emma.

 My blog periodically contains affiliate links meaning that if you make a purchase, I might make a small commission at no extra charge to you.
 Purchases made through them are greatly appreciated.